 What scuba certification do I need?

-Your first certification is Open Water which allows you to dive to a depth of 18 metres, to dive with a buddy unsupervised, rent gear, and get air refills if you have your own tank.
+Your first certification is Open Water, which allows you to dive to a depth of 18 meters, dive with a buddy unsupervised, rent gear, and get air refills if you have your own tank.

 How old do you have to be to dive?

-If you are medically fit to dive (if in doubt talk to your doctor}, fit to swim, and over 10 you can learn to dive.
-I learnt at 55 and have since made a conscious effort to get stronger and healthier for diving.
-I don’t find the diving strenuous unless there is strong current, but I am older, short, slightly built, lack strength and I find the dive equipment heavy and awkward.
-Diving is a buddy sport so there is always help available; accept it with grace and enjoy your dive.
+If you are medically fit to dive (if in doubt, talk to your doctor}, fit to swim, and over 10, you can learn to dive.
+I learned at 55 and have since made a conscious effort to get stronger and healthier for diving.
+I don’t find the diving strenuous unless there is a strong current, but I am older, short, slightly built, lack strength, and I find the dive equipment heavy and awkward.
+Diving is a buddy sport, so there is always help available; accept it with grace and enjoy your dive.

 How long does it take to get scuba certified?

 Now it is time to get wet and practical, learning scuba skills.
-The confined water component is completed in a pool or pool like conditions such as a sheltered beach.
-I was lucky to train with PADI Keppel Dives Training at Keppel was wonderful, as we did our confined water in the shallows around Great Keppel Island.
-It was tough, going to beautiful island with pristine beaches, and training in the ocean!!
-Over two days we learnt to set up our gear and care for it, breathe underwater, clear our masks, buoyancy, safety procedures and the skills to be competent divers.
-Our instructor was by our side until we learnt each skill and were comfortable with it.
-I am not a natural in the water but PADI got me there.
-How long does it take to get scuba certified?
+The confined water component is completed in a pool or pool-like condition, such as a sheltered beach.
+I was lucky to train with PADI Keppel Dives.
+Training at Keppel was wonderful, as we did our confined water in the shallows around Great Keppel Island.
+It was tough going to a beautiful island with pristine beaches and training in the ocean!!
+Over two days, we learned to set up our gear and care for it, breathe underwater, clear our masks, buoyancy, safety procedures, and the skills to be competent divers.
+Our instructor was by our side until we learned each skill and were comfortable with it.
+I am not a natural in the water, but PADI got me there.
+How long does it take to get scuba-certified?
 I would allow two days for the confined water portion.

-Next, we completed 4 open water dives over two days.
+Next, we completed 4 open-water dives over two days.
 It says a lot for my PADI instructor if awkward Annie (me) can complete a backward roll from a boat.
 I couldn’t manage a somersault as a kid, so it was a big achievement for 55-year-old me.
-During the dives we also had to demonstrate some of the skills we learnt in the confined water portion.
-As a bonus on our second dive, we saw tens of rays in a big circle in the sand.
+During the dives, we also had to demonstrate some of the skills we learned in the confined water portion.
+As a bonus, on our second dive, we saw tens of rays in a big circle in the sand.
 Our instructor had never seen anything like it before.
 A fantastic introduction to scuba diving!!
-How long does it take to get scuba certified?
+How long does it take to get scuba-certified?
 I would allow 2 days to complete the four open water dives you need to become a certified diver.

 Southern Great Barrier Reef

 I chose to do my course locally, as I am fortunate to have Great Keppel Island on my doorstep.
-I have been able to support my local dive community and be supported by them.
+I have been able to support and be supported by my local dive community.
 I have met some great buddies and formed real friendships both in and out of the water.
-I am learning about our local ecosystem which just happens to be the Southern Great Barrier Reef.
+I am learning about our local ecosystem, which just happens to be the Southern Great Barrier Reef.

-The way PADI structures their courses gives you the freedom to adapt to your time frame.
-You may choose to do the theory at home and then complete your course whilst on holidays.
-Do your confined water one weekend and then a little further down the track complete your open water dives, or do everything together and get diving.
-Have a conversation with PADI, they will help you navigate your options.
+The way PADI structures its courses gives you the freedom to adapt to your time frame.
+You may choose to do the theory at home and then complete your course while on holiday.
+You may do your confined water one weekend and then a little further down the track, complete your open water dives, or do everything together and get diving.
+Have a conversation with PADI; they will help you navigate your options.

 A fabulous way to learn is with a liveaboard operator.
-I can highly recommend ProDive, in Cairns, Qld.
-Their 4-day open water course consists of PADI e-learning prior to arrival, one day of practical training at their specialized training centre; finished with 3 days, two nights on the Great Barrier Reef.
+I can highly recommend ProDive in Cairns, Qld.
+Their 4-day open water course consists of PADI e-learning prior to arrival, one day of practical training at their specialized training center, and 3 days and two nights on the Great Barrier Reef.
 Diving with your instructor, you will complete 4 open water dives and become a certified diver.
-You can then divide your time between, eating, lounging on the sundeck, interacting with other divers and completing five more dives, including a very exciting night dive.
-I have watched ProDive in action and their instructors do a terrific job.
-It’s great way of learning, surrounded by experienced divers, who are talking diving and dive destinations most of the day and night.
-Doing up to 9 dives, allows you to get more comfortable in the water, and there is plenty of marine life to see.
+You can then divide your time between eating, lounging on the sundeck, interacting with other divers, and completing five more dives, including a very exciting night dive.
+I have watched ProDive in action, and their instructors do a terrific job.
+It’s a great way of learning, surrounded by experienced divers, who are talking diving and dive destinations most of the day and night.
+Doing up to 9 dives allows you to get more comfortable in the water, and there is plenty of marine life to see.
 My last trip out I saw bumphead parrot fish, giant trevally, cuttlefish, eels, anemone fish, reef sharks and my favourite, lots of turtles.

-ProDive have 19 exclusive dive sites over four different reefs – Flynn, Thetford, Milln and Pellowe.
-It can be like diving in an aquarium, the visibility is goo, with very little current.
+ProDive has 19 exclusive dive sites on four different reefs: Flynn, Thetford, Milln, and Pellowe.
+Diving in these reefs can be like diving in an aquarium; the visibility is good, and there is very little current.

-Want more great info about scuba diving?
-Subscribe to receive the latest posts straight to your inbox and join other women confidently scuba diving. 🤿🤿🤿
+Want to be part of our powerful community?
+Subscribe to receive the latest posts straight to your inbox and join other women scuba diving with confidence 🤿🤿🤿

 If you liked this post or any other, please feel free to share using the buttons below